statamic/v2-docs/content/pages/7.addons/1.getting-started/index.md

 Now you'll need to cook the bacon – er, [write some code](#code-structure).

 **Note:** Technically this step is only required if you plan to display details in the _Addons_ section of the control panel.
 If you want to whip up something quick for yourself, you don't need a meta file.
 You may even consider creating a [site helper](/addons/site-helpers) instead of an addon.

+Marking your addon as `commercial` won't dump money into your bank account, but it will automatically add a `license_key` field to your [settings page](/addons/classes/settings#ui).

 ## Code Structure {#code-structure}